Listen to an audio file of this tool.

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When children are using the self-management tools you’ve taught them, a short, specific call out is all that’s needed: “I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
+When your child is using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
+“I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “We’ll get our business taken care of first with our bedtime routine, and then we’ll snuggle up to a good book and talk about our reflections from the day.”
-Include hugs in your repertoire of ways to appreciate one another.
+Include hugs as ways to appreciate one another.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your child.
 Throughout this tool, there are opportunities for children to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision making.